ralexander-phi/host-reachability-check/README.md

 This is helpful in situations where you're not able to use a [server-side monitoring tool](https://github.com/Enapiuz/awesome-monitoring).
 Those are much more full featured, so please consider those first.

-This repo auto deploys to GitHub Pages, you can [see a demo here](https://alexsci.com/host-reachability-check/).
+You can [see a demo here](https://alexsci.com/host-reachability-check/), which serves the content in this repo.

 ## Setup

+To create your own list of monitored sites:

+* fork this repo
+* edit `public/monitor.json`
-To create your own list of monitored sites: fork this repo, customize the list of monitors, and deploy to your own GitHub pages site (or your preferred [static hosting](https://github.com/b-long/awesome-static-hosting-and-cms#free-hosting)).
+* deploy to [your own GitHub pages site](https://gohugo.io/hosting-and-deployment/hosting-on-github/) (or your preferred [static hosting](https://github.com/b-long/awesome-static-hosting-and-cms#free-hosting)).
+  * be sure to deploy from the `public` directory

 You shouldn't need to edit the HTML or javascript, just the JSON file.

+If you've deployed the site correctly, you should be able to see it at `https://<username>.github.io/host-reachability-check/`.

+## Editing on GitHub

+Open https://github.com/ and navigate to your fork of this project.
+Open the `public/monitor.json` file and click the pencil icon to edit it.

+You can commit this file and GitHub pages will update your site within a minute or so.

-## Running Locally
+## Editing Locally

-You can serve the static contents of your fork using any HTTP server.
-I prefer this python version, although [any HTTP server](https://github.com/praharshjain/http-server-one-liners) will work.
+`git clone` the project to your development computer.

+If you're only looking to edit the monitors, then you can edit `public/monitor.json` directly.
+You can use [any http server](https://github.com/praharshjain/http-server-one-liners) to serve this content.
+I prefer the python3 version:

-    python3 -m http.server 8000
+    python -m http.server --directory public 8000

-You can now view and test the page at [http://127.0.0.1:8080/](http://127.0.0.1:8000).
+You can now view your changes at [http://localhost:8000/](http://localhost:8000).

+Once you're happy with the changes, commit and push your changes to update your site.

+If you're looking to change the HTML, JavaScript, or CSS, you'll need to follow the instructions in `README-full-build.md`.

-## Creating monitors
+## Configuration

-Edit `monitors.json` to add the monitors you'd like to track.
+Edit `monitor.json` to add the sites you'd like to monitor.

 There are two types of monitors supported:
 * `http-get` - Performs an HTTP GET